aws/aws-application-networking-k8s/docs/guides/deploy.md

 **Set up IAM permissions**

-The AWS VPC Lattice Gateway API Controller needs to have the necessary permissions to operate.
+The Amazon VPC Lattice Gateway API Controller needs to have the necessary permissions to operate.

 1. Create a policy (`recommended-inline-policy.json`) in IAM with the following content that can invoke the Gateway API and copy the policy ARN for later use: